DataDx/MeasuresCatalog/README.md

 [Expenses](#expenses) / [Visit](#visit)
 #### Expenses per Work RVU
 [Expenses](#expenses) / [RVU](#work-rvu)
+#### Location Name
+The location where service was rendered, e.g., Surgery, Hospital, Clinic.
 #### Malpractice RVU
 Account for the cost of malpractice insurance for the physician and/or the practice.
 #### Month Posted